-Employees must submit a request to their supervisor and People Services in advance of the desired leave, or, in the case of medical disability or emergency, as soon as possible after the disability or emergency occurs.
-Such request will be in written form.
-Written requests are to be completed and provided to People Services via a "Request for Leave of Absence" form.
-If the need for leave is foreseeable (for example, in cases of military or pregnancy leave), or intermittent leave is required, the Organization requires at least thirty (30) days' written notice of the intention to take leave, prior to the date leave is to begin.
-The written notice must set forth the reason for the leave, as well as the anticipated start date and duration of the leave.
-If the leave is not foreseeable, as in cases of medical emergency or other unforeseen events, such as a premature birth, or unexpected pregnancy complication, thirty (30) days' advance notice is not required.
-Instead, you must give verbal notice as soon as possible.
-This verbal notice must immediately be followed with written notice, but not later than seventy-two (72) hours after you have begun the emergency leave.
+Employees must notify their supervisor and People Services in advance of the desired leave, or, in the case of medical disability or emergency, as soon as possible after the disability or emergency occurs.
+A Leave of Absence Request must be submitted to the Leave of Absence Management System.
+If the need for leave is foreseeable (for example, in cases of military, pregnancy leave, or baby bonding), or if an intermittent leave is required, the organization requires at least thirty (30) days' notice of the intention to take leave, prior to the date leave is to begin.
+The notice must set forth the reason for the leave, as well as the anticipated start date and duration of the leave.
+If the leave is not foreseeable, as in cases of medical emergency or other unforeseen events, thirty (30) days' advance notice is not required, employee must give verbal notice as soon as possible.
+This verbal notice must immediately be followed with written notice, but not later than seventy-two (72) hours after employee has begun the emergency leave.